Berserk (manga): Critical reception

-Berserk has received widespread critical acclaim.
+Berserk has received critical acclaim.
 Reviewing the first volume, Michael Aronson of Manga Life described the series as a striking fusion of medieval barbarism, sorcery, and futuristic technology, blending ghouls, firearms, and gore.
 He noted that its "beautifully rendered" action and extreme violence would satisfy genre enthusiasts.
 Publishers Weekly called it a relentless mix of brutal violence and exhilarating action, merging pure fantasy with graphic horror.
 Grant Goodman of Pop Culture Shock regarded Berserk as a redefinition of fantasy manga storytelling, praising its intricate blend of medieval warfare, magic, and horror.
 Greg McElhatton of Read About Comics found the series compelling yet difficult to pinpoint, citing its characters, monstrous designs, and cryptic backstory elements as key strengths.
 Daniel Briscoe of The Fandom Post called the third volume a tragic narrative of hatred and lost innocence, commending Miura's ability to balance emotional depth with visceral brutality.

 Satyajit Chetri of Rolling Stone observed that by the fifth volume, Berserk evolved into a poignant exploration of humanity, friendship, and ambition, shifting its focus from violence to character-driven choices.
 Eduardo M. Chavez of AnimeOnDVD noted that even after many volumes, Berserk retained its shocking intensity and uniqueness.
 Scott Campbell of Active Anime described the twenty-first volume as both horrifying and captivating, emphasizing its unparalleled narrative and artistic execution.
 Zac Bertschy of SciFi.com praised the series for its disturbing yet deeply affecting storytelling, recommending it to mature audiences.

 In Manga: The Complete Guide, Jason Thompson awarded Berserk four stars, likening it to a blood-soaked sword-and-sorcery epic infused with elements of Clive Barker's Hellraiser.
 He highlighted its meticulously detailed medieval setting, where fantasy elements emerge with gradual, unsettling horror.
 Thompson, in a separate review, noted that despite its brutality, the protagonist's remorse lent the story moral weight absent in similar works.
-For Anime News Network (ANN), he acknowledged the series' shift toward a more conventional fantasy RPG structure, but praised Miura's expansive storytelling and richly developed characters.
+For Anime News Network (ANN), he acknowledged the series's shift toward a more conventional fantasy RPG structure, but praised Miura's expansive storytelling and richly developed characters.

 Matt Fagaly of Crunchyroll analyzed the Lost Children arc (volumes 14–16) for its subversion of shōnen and shōjo tropes, resulting in a uniquely profound narrative.
 Carl Kimlinger of ANN compared the thirty-fifth volume's adventure tone to Robert E. Howard's works, noting a slight decline in intensity but still maintaining its appeal.
 Brittany Vincent of Otaku USA declared Berserk one of the most distinctive Western-style fantasies ever created.
 Eric Frederiksen of Syfy Wire called it one of manga's darkest yet most emotionally rewarding works.
 Peter Fobian of Crunchyroll reflected on its deeply personal and artistically transformative journey over three decades.